Peaches are delightful and one of the things most of us moss about summer, but are peaches good for dogs?

 Is the Pit Poisonous?

 Yes and no. Yes because it contains some levels of cyanide – a chemical found in cigarette smoke – that could be fatal to dogs.
-No, because you would need a
+No, because you would need a substantial amount for it to be poisonous.

 Still, pits could choke the dog given their size, and so they should be removed prior to feeding the dog a peace.